caioxapelao/curl-converter-web-static/README.md

-i decided to download the website so everyone can use with ```Bash python -m http.server
+i decided to download the website so everyone can use with ``` python -m http.server
 ``` and other stuff